Logging & Audit complete

 - Independent incident detection.
 The organisation can detect security events through its own SIEM, even if the provider's alerting fails or is suppressed.
 This is critical for incidents involving the provider itself.

 - Regulatory demonstration.
-The organisation can demonstrate compliance with GDPR Art.
-33 breach notification, NIS2 Art.
-23 incident reporting, and DORA Art.
-12 incident detection through its own systems, without depending on provider cooperation.
+The organisation can demonstrate compliance with GDPR Art 33 breach notification, NIS2 Art 23 incident reporting, and DORA Art 12 incident detection through its own systems, without depending on provider cooperation.

 Remaining dependencies

-Even at Level 3, some dependencies may persist:
+Even at Level 3, some dependencies persist:

 - The SIEM infrastructure itself may run on IaaS (e.g., Elasticsearch on EC2 instances), introducing a layer of provider dependency beneath the logging system.